Healthy Homes Assessment Timberlea

 Timberlea Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Timberlea and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required to all Timberlea and New Zealand rental houses where it’s reasonably practicable to install.

-• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.
+• Property managers and private landlords are required to ensure their rental properties conform with the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered Boarding home tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 From July 1st 2023

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From July 1st 2024